edwardvmills/NURBSlib_EVM/Tutorial 0.03 Point_onCurve ControlPoly4_segment ControlPoly6 and CubicCurve6 - page 02.md

 ### -2-

 We are going to cut the curve based on the points we just created.
 Remember to identify the objects you wish to select, and select in the model tree.
-Selection in the 3D view is unpredictable, especially if you need a Point_onCurve on top of a curve endpoint.
+Selection in the 3D view is unpredictable, especially if you need to selct a Point_onCurve which lies on top of a curve endpoint.

 * select the CubicCurve_4 of the arc
 * ctrl-select the first Point_onCurve (middle of the arc curve)